-In addition, the other four directors of Talon beneficially own or have control or direction over an aggregate of 100,000 common shares of Talon (being less than 1% of the outstanding common shares of Talon) and 1,500,000 Saber Shares (being less than 1% of the outstanding common shares of Saber).
+In addition, immediately prior to the closing of the Saber Merger, the other four then incumbent directors of Talon beneficially owned or had control or direction over an aggregate of 100,000 common shares of Talon (being less than 1% of the outstanding common shares of Talon at that time) and 1,500,000 common shares of Saber (being less than 1% of the outstanding common shares of Saber at that time).

 In light of the foregoing, an independent committee of the board of directors of Talon comprised of Sandra Cowan, Stuart Comline and Luis Mauricio de Azevedo, was formed to review the Interim Loans and the HOA between Saber and Talon.
 Talon's independent committee and board of directors approved each of the Interim Loans and the HOA.
 In July, 2009 the board of directors of Talon established a special committee (the "Special Committee"), comprised of Sandra Cowan and Stuart Comline, to consider the Saber Merger and alternative transactions available to the Company.
 On September 1, 2009 the Special Committee recommended to the Talon Board that it approve the entering into of the Pre-Merger Agreement with Saber.
-For additional information regarding the review and approval process of the Special Committee see the Merger Circular under the heading "Board of Directors and Special Committee Approval".